laravel-liberu/documentation/docs/guide/development.md

 You can use the cli command to create:
 - models
-- the common Enso permissions
+- the common Liberu permissions
 - menus
 - the required files, such as:
     - database migrations